Aylur/astal/docs/guide/ags/first-widgets.md

 ## State management

 The state of widgets are handled with Bindings.
-A `Binding` lets you connect the state of one [GObject](https://docs.gtk.org/gobject/class.Object.html) to another, in our case it is used to rerender part of a widget based on the state of a `GObject`.
+A [Binding](./binding) lets you connect the state of an [object](./binding#subscribable-and-connectable-interface) to a widget so it re-renders when that state changes.
-A `GObject` can be a [Variable](./variable) or it can be from a [Library](../libraries/references).

-We use the `bind` function to create a `Binding` object from a `Variable` or a regular GObject and one of its properties.
+Use the `bind` function to create a `Binding` object from a `Variable` or a regular `GObject` and one of its properties.

 Here is an example of a Counter widget that uses a `Variable` as its state: